Jackesgamero/Advanced-SmartContract-Development/README.md

 - Implement functions to allow the contract owner to add or remove admins, granting or revoking their access rights.
 - Deploy the smart contract to the Ethereum blockchain using tools like Remix, Truffle, or Hardhat.

+## 📄 Secure Counter Increment Smart Contract Implementation

+In this project, the task is to implement a smart contract that increments a counter by a specified amount, with the requirement that the provided amount must be greater than zero.
+If the provided amount is not greater than zero, the transaction should revert with an appropriate error message.
+The objective is to create a secure and reliable solution that enforces valid input conditions for the counter increment operation.